This chocolate, almond based ' Torta Caprese ' is an Italian dessert icon.

 (Metric / American measures)

 .
-200 gr.
-(8 oz.) bittersweet (60-70%) fine chocolate
+200g (8 oz.) bittersweet (60-70%) chocolate

 .
-125 ml (1 stick--1/2 cup) unsalted butter
+125 ml (1 stick --1/2 cup) unsalted butter

 .
-125 ml (1/2 cup) grape seed oil (canola is fine)
+125 ml (1/2 cup) vegetable oil (grape seed preferred)

 Nut mix:

 .
-15 ml (1 tbsp.) baking powder
+15 ml (1 Tbsp.) baking powder

 Egg Mix: